wladradchenko/wunjo.wladradchenko.ru/README.md

 - [ ] Add create deepfake video by text prompts
 - [ ] Indicate user how much space on drive for tmp and result folders
 - [ ] Imitate emotions in voice
-- [ ] Train voices for Chinese and add logical to work with chinese grammatical
 - [ ] Train Russian synthesis model voice clone

 <!-- VIDEO -->